[Skip to Content]

 Advancing Equitable Pain Research and Care Globally

 Saurab Sharma, PhD, addresses the challenges and opportunities of bringing high-value, evidence-based pain care to low- and middle-income countries (LMICs).
 Focusing on prevalent conditions like low back pain and musculoskeletal pain, he shares strategies for implementing effective treatments in resource-limited settings.
-The talk highlights global collaborations and health system innovations aimed at improving pain outcomes for underserved populations worldwide.
+The talk highlights global collaborations and health system innovations to improve pain outcomes for underserved populations worldwide.

 Saurab Sharma, PhD